bbatsov/solarized-emacs/README.md

 You can find several screenshots of Solarized for Emacs [here](https://emacsthemes.com/themes/solarized-themes.html).

-Solarized for Emacs is tested only under Emacs 24, but should be working under Emacs 23 as well.
+Solarized for Emacs supports officially Emacs 24+, but should be working under Emacs 23 as well.
 The theme is implemented in terms of customisations and `deftheme` and does not require the `color-theme-package`.